- Audiovisual Production Clear Channel Entertainment

 Search our directory

-It was all either painfully ironic, or perfectly appropriate: Candie's, the company that sells slutty shoes to teenagers, launched the Candie's Foundation, a foundation designed to fight teen pregnancy by telling girls not to be slutty.
+NEW YORK It was all either painfully ironic, or perfectly appropriate: Candie's, the company that sells slutty shoes to teenagers, launched the Candie's Foundation, a foundation designed to fight teen pregnancy by telling girls not to be slutty.
 But no matter how you saw the tie-in, the new foundation's launch party was pretty rocking, and the event's slate of performing artists made more than one nonprofit exec--and quite a few screaming teenagers--kvell.
 Getting together hitmakers 98 Degrees, Macy Gray, Destiny's Child and 'NSync is a pretty impressive feat.

 Ted Inc. (whose founder, Ted Kruckel, is the subject of a BiZBash Impresario profile) produced the excitement-generating event, which decked out Roseland Ballroom with a full concert stage (by SFX) for the performances.
 With the event's huge hanging decor pieces (by Atomic Design) and SFX's dramatic lights, the huge, legendary venue managed to look a lot less shabby than it often does.